Cyclocross Interval Workout for the Pre-Season

-Here is an introductory cyclocross interval workout you can perform before the racing starts that’s just the right amount of cyclocross specificity and volume:
+With cyclocross season just around the corner, its time to start incorporating some cx specific skills and drills into your training plan!
+Below is an intro interval workout you can perform before racing starts that includes just the right amount of cross specificity and volume:

 Take 2.5 minutes of recovery (1:1 work to rest ratio) and repeat.
 Like this: